KedarSki/salary_prediction/README.md

 🐳 Dockerized Application: A Docker container that can be deployed locally or on a cloud platform.

-🧪 Unit Tests: Tests covering your data processing, prediction logic, and API.
+🧪 Unit Tests: Tests covering data processing, prediction logic, and API.